-End of EYFS 2023 data indicates good progress in communication and language skills.
-Where children did not achieve GLD this was most often because they had not met the writing early learning goal.
+Where children did not achieve GLD this was because they had not met the writing early learning goal.
+We have addressed this issue in the intended outcomes for academic year 23.24.

 3. Attainment in Phonics in EYFS and the current Year 1 and current Year 2 is at least in line with national for disadvantaged as well as non disavantaged pupils